mithuan2002/garmentsync/replit.md

 GarmentSync is a modern web application designed to streamline communication and project management between manufacturers and buyers in the garment industry.
 The platform provides real-time project tracking, file sharing capabilities, and collaborative communication tools to enhance transparency and efficiency in manufacturing workflows.

-## Current Implementation Status (January 2025)
+## Current Implementation Status (August 2025)

-The application is fully functional with the following features:
+The application has been simplified into a focused collaborative communication platform with the following features:
-- ✓ Dashboard with project statistics and real-time activity feed
+- ✓ Clean order creation workflow with unique order IDs and shareable public links
-- ✓ Project management with status tracking (Design → Production → Quality Check → Shipping → Completed)
+- ✓ Collaborative comment system allowing both manufacturers and buyers to communicate
-- ✓ Real-time comment system for seamless communication between parties
+- ✓ Real-time update posting with author attribution and role identification
-- ✓ File upload and attachment management system
+- ✓ Combined communication timeline showing both updates and comments chronologically
-- ✓ Progress tracking with visual indicators and deadline management
+- ✓ Role-based messaging (Manufacturer vs Buyer perspectives with visual differentiation)
-- ✓ Role-based user interface (Manufacturer vs Buyer perspectives)
+- ✓ Order detail view accessible via public links for transparent communication
 - ✓ Responsive design optimized for both desktop and mobile devices

-The application successfully demonstrates a MicroSaaS solution for garment manufacturing communication without being a full CRM or ERP system, focusing specifically on update tracking and collaborative messaging.
+The application successfully provides a streamlined MicroSaaS solution for garment manufacturing communication, focusing on collaborative order tracking and transparent stakeholder communication without complex dashboards or analytics.

 ## User Preferences